ntustison/Histograms/Text/abstract.md

 based on functional ventilation levels.
-Given the functional nature of these images and the consequent complexity of the segmentation task, many of these algorithmic approaches reduce the complex spatial image intensity information to intensity-only considerations, specifically those associated with the intensity histogram.
-Although significantly simplifying computational processing, this transformation results in the loss of important spatial cues for identifying salient imaging features, such as ventilation defects, which have been identified as correlating with lung pathophysiology.
-In this work, we demonstrate the interrelatedness of the most common approaches for histogram-based, ventilation segmentation of hyperpolarized gas lung imaging for driving voxelwise classification.
+Given the functional nature of these images and the consequent complexity of the segmentation task, many of these algorithmic approaches reduce the complex spatial image intensity information to intensity-only considerations, particularly those associated with the intensity histogram.
+Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient imaging features, such as ventilation defects---an identified correlate of lung pathophysiology.
+In this work, we demonstrate the interrelatedness of the most common approaches for intensity-only (e.g., histogram), ventilation segmentation of hyperpolarized gas lung imaging for driving voxelwise classification.
 We evaluate the underlying assumptions associated with each approach and show how these assumptions lead to suboptimal performance.
 We then illustrate how a convolutional neural network can be constructed in a multi-scale, hierarchically feature-based (i.e., spatial) manner which circumvents the problematic issues associated with existing intensity-only approaches.
 Importantly, we provide the entire evaluation framework, including this newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools (ANTs) library.

 \newpage